Initial Decision Proforma - Decision whether to complete an Age Assessment

 - The different possible outcomes of a child's asylum claim and how that impacts on pathway planning.

 Social workers should consider all unaccompanied migrant children as potential victims of modern slavery in the first instance until this possibility is either confirmed or discounted and they should also have an understanding of the trafficking referral process.
-For further information on the indicators of Modern Slavery and Trafficking - see Derby / Derbyshire SCBs' Online Procedures, Safeguarding Children Who May be Victims of Modern Slavery (have been Trafficked) Procedure.
+For further information on the indicators of Modern Slavery and Trafficking - see Derby and Derbyshire Safeguarding Children Partnership Procedures, Responding to Adult and Child Victims of Modern Slavery.

-Any referral for the assessment of unaccompanied migrant /asylum seeking children should be made through First Contact Team: Children's Services Procedure.
+Any referral for the assessment of unaccompanied migrant /asylum seeking children should be made through Initial Response Team: Children's Services Procedure.

 In all such referrals, the Procedures in relation to Assessments will apply as set out in Social Care Single Assessment Guidance.